 And a little trivia … the Portuguese name pau d’arco means “stick of bow” or “bow stick.”
 That’s because its hard wood was once used to make hunting bows.

 Pau d’arco is also the name of a supplement made from the inner lining of the tree’s bark, called “phloem.”
 Other names for the supplement are lapacho or taheebo.

 It’s a potent supplement in managing a wide range of health conditions.
-So I want to give you some important details you need to know about pau d’arco.
+So here are some important details you need to know about pau d’arco.

 What’s In Pau D’arco?

 Pau d’arco contains two main healing compounds called lapachol and beta-lapachone.
 They’re in the naphthoquinones group of organic infection-fighting compounds.
 Naphthoquinones are secondary metabolites from many plants.